 |---|---|---|---|---|

-Pure OEM requires you to own the product design — which means owning the engineering specifications, the ISO 10993 biocompatibility test reports on the specific formulation, the AAMI EC12 performance test data, the predicate-device chain for 510(k) submission, and often the tooling itself.
-For most distributors, this is unnecessary overhead.
-ODM and Private Label leverage the factory's existing regulatory portfolio (510(k), CE, NMPA) while still allowing brand differentiation on packaging and presentation.
-Joint Development is appropriate only for distributors with specific differentiated clinical requirements that the factory's existing portfolio cannot meet.
+Pure OEM requires you to own the product design — the engineering specifications, the ISO 10993 biocompatibility reports on the specific formulation, the AAMI EC12 performance data, the predicate-device chain for a 510(k) submission, and often the tooling.
+For most distributors that is unnecessary overhead.
+ODM and private label leverage the factory's existing regulatory portfolio (510(k), CE, NMPA) while still allowing brand differentiation on packaging and presentation.
+Joint development is appropriate only when you have a specific differentiated clinical requirement the factory's existing portfolio cannot meet.

-💡 Trade-press terminology note.
-The terms "OEM ECG electrodes" and "private label ECG electrodes" are often used interchangeably in industry conversation.
-In practice — and in contracts — what matters is who holds the design IP and who holds the regulatory clearance.
-Both questions need explicit answers in any agreement, regardless of which label is on the cover page.
+💡 Terminology note.
+"OEM ECG electrodes" and "private label ECG electrodes" are often used interchangeably in conversation.
+In a contract, what matters is two explicit answers: who holds the design IP, and who holds the regulatory clearance in each market.
+Both need to be settled regardless of the label on the cover page.

-Short answer: MedLinket structures its OEM ECG electrode offerings as four progressive tiers, from minimal-customization brand-only relabeling through full joint-development with custom regulatory submissions.
-The tier choice should match the distributor's volume, regulatory capability, and timeline tolerance.
+Short answer: OEM ECG electrode offerings are usefully structured as four progressive tiers, from minimal-customization brand relabeling through full joint development with custom regulatory submissions.
+The tier should match the distributor's volume, regulatory capability and timeline tolerance.

 - What changes